AnnieCat73/transactional-email/README.md

 - Most email apps support modern CSS and media queries but as mentioned above this email doesn't work on small screens viewed on Gmail apps or Outlook.
 - This is a transactional email so I didn't need to use many media queries.
 - The email is being made responsive mainly from setting the container of the email to have a width of 100%.
-I set this as a media query within the style tag
+I set this as a media query within the style tag.

 ### Screenshot